 A big thank you to Deepcool for supplying the review sample.

-Deepcool is no newcomer to the market, having been around since 1996.
-However, In recent years, they have really begun focusing heavily on the enthusiast DIY market by delivering reliable products, including cases, power supplies, heatsinks, fans, and all-in-one liquid coolers.
-On top of that, you can also say that the company marches to the beat of their own drum.
-You can see it in the products they deliver, which have a unique flair that is readily apparent, such as with the Steam Castle and Quadstellar chassis or their unique all-in-one liquid coolers with glass tubing.
-Among many others, these examples showcase their ability to think outside the box, along with a willingness to try new things.
+Deepcool has been around since 1996 and has since then grown to become the industry heavyweight they are today.
+In recent years, they have begun to focus on the enthusiast DIY market by delivering solid products, including cases, power supplies, heatsinks, fans, and all-in-one liquid coolers.
+You can also say that the company marches to the beat of their own drum, which proves especially true when you take into consideration their off-the-wall cases, like the Steam Castle and Quadstellar.
+These examples, among many others, showcase the company's ability to think outside the box with a willingness to try new things.
 For these reasons and many more, Deepcool continues to excel in the DIY PC market.

 Dimensions: 140 mm x 140 mm x 25 mm

 Convex mirror finish base

 54 mm RAM clearance